WoollyAlly/FusionSalon/_stylists/patti.md

   color and styles individualized to their personal needs.

-  Patti has extensive color training with Redken Professional Hair Color and stays creatively fueled by the latest trends in hair color, such as the Ombré and Bayalage.
+  Patti has extensive color training with Redken Professional Hair Color and stays creatively fueled by the latest trends in hair color, such as the ombré and bayalage.
 Patti's focus when working with clients is to achieve a natural hair color that helps bring out the details in their hair style.
 prices:
 ---